 Inverse Document Frequency (IDF): It computes the importance of a term.

 Words have little importance although they appear many times in the document.

 Calculating the following weight down the often terms while scaling up the rare ones.

 IDF(t) = log_e(Total number of documents / Number of documents with term t in it).

 In this blog, I have discussed text mining, applications of text mining, techniques used for text mining, and stopwords in text analytics.
-I have also tried to introduce you to Bag of word model where I have discussed the boolean model as well as vector space model and also the distances calculation.
+I have also tried to introduce you to the Bag of word model where I have discussed the boolean model as well as the vector space model and also the calculation of the distance.

 What is the OpenAI GPT-3?READ MORE

 7 types of regression techniques you should know in Machine LearningREAD MORE

 8 Most Popular Business Analysis Techniques used by Business AnalystREAD MORE